entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 resource types that still leverage CRUD support, event subscriptions and RBAC out of the box.
 This mechanism is referred to as Custom Resources.

-Custom Resources are very commonly used with Kubernetes Operators.
+Custom Resources are most commonly used with Kubernetes Operators.
 Operators are Docker images that have been deployed to Kubernetes Deployments.
 Generally, they observe a set of custom resources and perform some operations against the Kubernetes API to reflect the state changes in the Custom Resource.
 We can say that the Custom Resources are associated with specific semantics in how they are translated in the cluster.